With proper care and maintenance, the natural teeth that you have in your mouth, will last a lifetime.

 Bleeding is normal at this stage.

-The dentist or the assistant may apply pressure to the area, or you may be asked to bit down on the gauze.
+The dentist or the assistant may apply pressure to the area, or you may be asked to bite down on the gauze.

-By applying pressure it helps stop the bleeding and allows the blood to naturally clot.
+By applying pressure it helps stop the bleeding and allows the blood to clot.

 Checks will be made to ensure the extraction site is clean and there are no fragments of tooth or tissue left behind.